 Penetration testing (also known as pen-testing) entails simulating a cyberattack against the organization’s prevention and detection controls.
 This is a form of ethical hacking which is effective in surfacing coverage gaps that may be used by bad actors.

-Compliance monitoring and management
+Compliance monitoring & management

-What is the Difference between an MSP and an MSSP?
+What’s the Difference between an MSP and an MSSP?

-It’s not uncommon for organizations to rely on both an MSP and an MSSP to ensure the overall efficiency and security of their IT infrastructure.
+It’s not uncommon for organizations to rely on both an MSP and MSSP to ensure the overall efficiency and security of their IT infrastructure.

 What are the Benefits of Using an MSSP?